iograft/iograft-nuke/README.md

 This repository contains scripts and nodes for running iograft within Nuke.
 It includes two subcore commands (Python interpreter mode (`Nuke13.2 -t`) and using Nuke's python.exe suitable for use with `nuke_r`).
 It also includes an iograft plugin for Nuke and a few example iograft Nuke nodes.

+Special thanks to Jonas Lindfors for helping get the Nuke integration launched!

 ## Getting started with a Nuke environment

 Below are the steps required to setup a new environment in iograft for executing nodes in Nuke.